March 20, 2020 1:55 PM

 Florida Power & Light (FPL)

-For customers experiencing hardship as a result of COVID-19, FPL is suspending disconnections at least through the end of March.
+Customers experiencing hardship as a result of COVID-19 are encouraged to contact FPL directly at 800-226-3545.
 For additional assistance, please visit www.FPL.com/Help

 Broward County Evictions Activities Suspended